-Walking a Dog or More About Transitive and Intransitive Verbs Posted by yelena on Sep 20, 2012 in Literature
+Walking a Dog or More About Transitive and Intransitive Verbs Posted by yelena on Sep 20, 2012 in Uncategorized

 Last week I did a post about whether to use nouns in accusative or genitive case after verbs.
 If you missed the post and don’t feel like reading it now, here’s the rule in the nutshell: